funkybob/ugu/docs/compress.rst

    check-static = static/
    static-gzip-all = true

-However, this isn't quite enough yet.
+However, this isn't quite enough yet. uWSGI won't jsut attempt to compress all responses.
 We need to add a header to compressible responses to tell the HTTP worker we want it compressed.

 For this, we're going to use uWSGI's internal routing feature.
 This lets us run some simple logic before and after requests.